abhishektiwarijr/Roboyard/README.md

 - choose build → APK from the build menu

 # Licence
 The solver algorithm implementation is developed at [DriftingDroids](https://github.com/smack42/DriftingDroids), which is released under **GNU GPL**.
-Therefore the Bouncing Spere code is distributed under the same Licence.
+Therefore Roboyard is distributed under the same [Licence](LICENCE).

 # Development
 Roboyard was developed in the Project EI 4 AGI: http://perso-laris.univ-angers.fr/~projetsei4/1415/P2/index.html